-What was left of Richmond's historic International Hotel turned to ashes late Tuesday afternoon after its charred framework had been left sitting amidst garbage and rubble for more than two years following a previous fire in 2023.
+What was left of Richmond's historic International Hotel turned to ashes late Tuesday afternoon, after its already charred framework had been left sitting amid garbage and rubble for more than two years following a 2023 fire.

 Richmond Deputy Fire Chief Rico Rincon said firefighters responded just before 5 p.m.
-Tuesday to a fire at the property that had previously burned.
+Tuesday to yet another fire at the vacant property.

 “Our first alarm crews arrived on scene.
 Smoke was visible from Carlson and neighboring areas,” Rincon said.
 “We previously had fires at this building.
 There were only a few walls still standing from the old hotel property.”